karlicoss/bleanser/README.md

 - Creating a temporary file to write data to (`unique_file_in_tempdir` in [`BaseNormaliser`](./src/bleanser/core/processor.py))
 - Parse the `cleaned` file into python objects (`JsonNormaliser`, `XmlNormaliser`, or something custom)
 - Let the user `cleanup` the data to remove noisy keys/data (specific modules, e.g. [spotify](./src/bleanser/modules/spotify.py))
-- Diff those against each other to find files which dont contribute new data
+- Diff those against each other to find and/or remove files which dont contribute new data (module agnostic, run in `main`)

 ### Subclassing